celery/celery/CONTRIBUTING.rst

 to study this in detail for small contributions;

-    The most important rule is that contributing must be easy and that the community is friendly and not nitpicking on details such as coding style.
+    The most important rule is that contributing must be easy and that the community is friendly and not nitpicking on details, such as coding style.

 If you're reporting a bug you should read the Reporting bugs section